UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: How To create Service Principal Name for Azure Stack
+toc_title: Create a Service Principal Name for Azure Stack
 toc_fullpath: Users/How To/azs-how-create-spn-powershell.md
 toc_mdlink: azs-how-create-spn-powershell.md
 ---

 # How to create a Service Principal Name for Azure Stack

-This document will explain how to create a Service Principal Name to manage Azure and Azure Stack.
+This document explains how to create a Service Principal Name to manage Azure and Azure Stack.

 It will guide you through the creation of: